nkhi/history-nikhi.ca/README.md

 # nikhi.ca
-My personal website code, all from scratch! 👨‍💻
+My personal website code, written from scratch in HTML/CSS with a bit of JS.
+Less than 2mb!
-As of Feb 2020: Hosted on GitHub Pages